scala/improvement-proposals/content/unpack.md

                    readTimeout: Int)
 ```

-And later, perhaps in the interest of code sharing, replace it with a method `unpack`ing a `
+And later, perhaps in the interest of code sharing, replace it with a method `unpack`ing a
-case class:
+`case class`:

 ```scala
 case class RequestConfig(url: String,